 How To Choose A Quality Olive Oil

-Olive oil, historically used in the U.S. mostly by immigrants from Mediterranean countries and adventurous gourmets, has gone mainstream.
-Americans consume over 70 million gallons; a nearly ten-fold increase since 1982.
+Olive oil, historically used in the U.S. mostly by immigrants from Mediterranean countries and adventurous gourmets, went mainstream about 20 years ago.
+Americans now consume over 90 million gallons annually; making it the largest olive oil market outside Europe.

-But the olive oil industry’s expansion in the U.S. and worldwide has come with controversy.
-In an issue of the New Yorker, an article called “Slippery Business” by Tom Mueller revealed that fraud remains a major problem in the imported olive oil business.
-Mueller reported that adulteration with inferior seed and nut oils is widespread.
+But the olive oil industry’s expansion in the U.S. and worldwide has long been a controversy.
+In a 2007 issue of the New Yorker, an oft-cited article called “Slippery Business” by Tom Mueller revealed that fraud remains a major problem in the imported olive oil business.
+Mueller reported that adulteration with inferior seed oils is widespread.

 Further, while large companies cultivate the image that the oil comes from rustic groves in the Italian countryside, the London Telegraph reported that the president of one major Italian importer admitted that only about a fifth of his company’s oil is pressed from Italian olives.